hashicorp/terraform/website/source/docs/enterprise/vcs/github.html.md

 ---
+layout: "vcs"
-title: "GitHub Integration"
+page_title: "GitHub Integration"
+sidebar_current: "docs-enterprise-vcs"
+description: |-
+  GitHub repositories can be integrated with Terraform Enterprise by using push command.
 ---

 # GitHub Integration

 GitHub can be used to import Terraform configuration, automatically queuing runs when changes are merged into a repository's default branch.
 Additionally, plans are run when a pull request is created or updated.
-Atlas will update the pull request with the result of the Terraform plan providing quick feedback on proposed changes.
+Terraform Enterprise will update the pull request with the result of the Terraform plan providing quick feedback on proposed changes.

 ## Setup

-Atlas environments are linked to individual GitHub repositories.
-However, a single GitHub repository can be linked to multiple Atlas environments allowing a single set of Terraform configuration to be used across multiple environments.
+Terraform Enterprise environments are linked to individual GitHub repositories.
+However, a single GitHub repository can be linked to multiple environments allowing a single set of Terraform configuration to be used across multiple environments.

-Atlas environments can be linked when they're initially created using the [New Environment](https://atlas.hashicorp.com/configurations/import) process.
+Environments can be linked when they're initially created using the [New Environment](https://atlas.hashicorp.com/configurations/import) process.
 Existing environments can be linked by setting GitHub details in their **Integrations**.

-To link an Atlas environment to a GitHub repository, you need three pieces of
+To link a Terraform Enterprise environment to a GitHub repository, you need three pieces of
 information:

 - **GitHub repository** - The location of the repository being imported in the